nuttycream/deeznuts/content/posts/my-academic-magnum-opus.md

 1. The track was laid out in a cloth, making grip difficult (especially with our wheels)
-2. The ground was also uneven, with too many bumps and debris that may launch our bot Up if we go too fast
+2. The ground was also uneven, with too many bumps and debris that may launch our bot up if we go too fast - and lose track of the line
 3. and lastly, there was another group, a VERY VERY talented group who were aiming to have the fastest time.